-- This is a new proposal made as a result of the initial consultation process, leaving the decision about the future linking of the new parish of Ss Mary and Michael, Garstang /Ss Mary and James, Scorton with the parish of St Thomas the Apostle, Claughton-on-Brock, in abeyance, pending further up-to-date information from that parish when a resident parish priest is no longer possible. - The church of Ss Mary and James, Scorton, could continue to have a Sunday morning Mass at the discretion of the parish priest, for the time that it remains pastorally sustainable, or until the new parish is linked if necessary with another parish. - Suggestions for the creation of a pastoral area similar to those in the Portsmouth Diocese have been noted, but are thought not to be appropriate for this diocese.
+- This is a proposal made as a result of the initial consultation process, leaving the decision about the future linking of the new parish of Ss Mary and Michael, Garstang /Ss Mary and James, Scorto,n with the parish of St Thomas the Apostle, Claughton-on-Brock, in abeyance, pending further up-to-date information from that parish when the facility of a resident parish priest is no longer possible. - The church of Ss Mary and James, Scorton, could continue to have a Sunday morning Mass with the permission of the Bishop, for the time that it remains pastorally sustainable, or until the new parish is linked if necessary with another parish. - Suggestions for the creation of a pastoral area similar to those in the Portsmouth Diocese have been noted, but are thought not to be appropriate for this diocese.

-Parish no. 9 To include the three parishes of Our Lady, Carnforth, St Mary, Bolton-le-Sands and St Mary, Yealand Conyers.
-New parish from an early date 2006 Mass attendance : 344 2004/5/6 average Sacramental index : 37
+Parish no. 9 To include the three parishes of Our Lady of Lourdes, Carnforth, St Mary, Bolton-le-Sands and St Mary, Yealand Conyers.
+New parish from an early date 2006 Mass attendance: 344 2004/5/6 average Sacramental index: 37

-- The parishes of Our Lady, Carnforth and St Mary, Bolton-le-Sands, recently linked, and St Mary, Yealand Conyers, would merge into a new parish at an early date. - Sunday/vigil Mass would be continued at both churches (Our Lady, Carnforth/St Mary, Bolton-le-Sands). - The church of St Mary, Yealand Conyers would be expected to cease to have its Sunday Mass when a priest is no longer available.
+- The parishes of Our Lady, Carnforth and St Mary, Bolton-le-Sands, recently linked, and St Mary, Yealand Conyers, would merge into a new parish at an early date. - Sunday/vigil Mass would be continued at both churches (Our Lady, Carnforth/St Mary, Bolton-le-Sands). - The church of St Mary, Yealand Conyers, would be expected to cease to have its Sunday Mass when a priest is no longer available.
+The church could, however, continue to have a Sunday morning Mass with the permission of the Bishop, for the time that it remains pastorally sustainable